Registration of Same-sex Partnerships Bill: Response and criticism

-In the absence of the liberal pro-democratic opposition, all of Hong Kong's major political parties, including the DAB and FTU, have come out in opposition to the bill.
+In the absence of the liberal pro-democratic opposition, all of Hong Kong's major political parties, including the DAB and FTU, came out in opposition to the bill.
 The plan was presented to the opposition-free Legislative Council's Panel on Constitutional Affairs on 3 July 2025, where it was criticised by conservative pro-Beijing lawmakers for allegedly upending traditional family values and as an attack on the institution of marriage, with some accusing the government of lacking consultation.
 Junius Ho even called for intervention from Beijing to overturn the court decision.
 Some smaller parties and independent politicians have voiced support, including Regina Ip of the New People's Party, and legislator Paul Tse, who, despite being personally against same-sex marriage, called the government proposal a "conservative half-step" and urged other lawmakers to respect the court's ruling.

 In response, the government stated that it firmly upholds the monogamous and heterosexual marriage system, but stressed that passage of the legislation was necessary to comply with the court's ruling.
 Chief Executive John Lee announced his support for the bill on 15 July, on the grounds that violating the court's order would bring "serious consequences", with adverse effects on the rule of law.

 The government's plan has also been met with criticism from LGBTQ activists, who have questioned if it complies with the court's ruling, although Jimmy Sham, the litigant in the court case that led to the bill's introduction, eventually gave the bill his support.
 The extra-parliamentary Democratic Party and pro-democracy Hong Kong Social Workers' General Union backed the proposal, affirming the need to protect sexual minorities and defend the rule of law.

-A number of religious groups, including the Chinese Muslim Cultural and Fraternal Association, The Boy's Brigade, Hong Kong, The Hong Kong Chinese Christian Council and the Sisters of the Precious Blood, have spoken in opposition to the legislation, while other religious groups, such as the Sheng Kung Hui, the Hong Kong Taoist Association, the Hong Kong Baptist Convention, the Catholic Diocese of Hong Kong, and the Hong Kong Evangelical Church, have yet to respond.
-It was reported that the Sheng Kung Hui and the Catholic Diocese considered this topic to be controversial and could polarise the faithful, and therefore remained silence.
+A number of religious groups, including the Chinese Muslim Cultural and Fraternal Association, The Boys' Brigade, Hong Kong, The Hong Kong Chinese Christian Council and the Sisters of the Precious Blood, have spoken in opposition to the legislation, while other religious groups, such as the Sheng Kung Hui, the Hong Kong Taoist Association, the Hong Kong Baptist Convention, the Catholic Diocese of Hong Kong, and the Hong Kong Evangelical Church, have yet to respond.
+It was reported that the Sheng Kung Hui and the Catholic Diocese considered this topic to be controversial and could polarise the faithful, and therefore remained silent.
 The diocese's sexual plurality task force eventually stood against the bill.

-The secretariat of the Legislative Council received over 10,000 opinion letters with regard to the bill, the most since the 2021 electoral changes.
+The secretariat of the Legislative Council received over 10,000 submissions from the public with regard to the bill, the most since the 2021 electoral changes.
 Amongst the 6,557 published letters, over 70% were in opposition to the legislation.

 The Law Society of Hong Kong believe that the Registration of Same-sex Partnerships Bill might pass in October 2025.